As a true coffee enthusiast, I tried siphon coffee in Luang Prabang in Laos.

 HOW TO MAKE SYPHON COFFEE & HOW TO USE SIPHON COFFEE MAKER

-If you wonder how to use a siphon coffee maker, here is a complete visual guide on how to do it with the photos I took at Cafe de Laos in Luang Prabang in Laos.
+If you wonder how to use a siphon coffee maker, here is a complete visual guide to making siphon coffee with the photos I took at Cafe de Laos in Luang Prabang in Laos.

-Don’t worry, you don’t need to travel to Laos for siphon coffee.
-You can prepare you can prepare syphon coffee at your home following the next steps.
+Don’t worry, you don’t need to travel to Laos to taste siphon coffee.
+You can prepare syphon coffee at your home following the next steps.

 How to make siphon coffee: